sncosmo/sncosmo/docs/index.rst

 SNSim Documentation
 ===================

-SNSim is a python package for simulating astronomical transient surveys.
+SNSim is a python package for simulating astrophysical transient surveys.
+It includes utilities for interacting with several types of supernova models.
+Although it was written mainly for simulating supernova surveys, it can be used to simulate the detection of any transient that has a defined spectral time-series template.

+It depends on NumPy_ and `AstroPy <http://www.astropy.org>`_.

 Contents
 --------